Assayyaad/Tasks.md/README.md

 With the goal of having a good mix of performance and maintainability, the application was built with [SolidJS](https://github.com/solidjs/solid) and [Koa](https://github.com/koajs/koa).
 It also uses [Stacks-Editor](https://github.com/StackExchange/Stacks-Editor) for text editing and [serve-static](https://github.com/expressjs/serve-static) to serve the css files as-is.

 ## 🔨 Contribute
 This is a low maintenance project.
 The scope of features and support are purposefully kept narrow to ensure longer term maintenance is viable.
-Issues and PRs raised for bugs and quality of life improvements are perfectly fine, just don’t do that for features that significantly increase the scope of the project.
+Issues and PRs raised for bugs and quality of life improvements are perfectly fine, just don't do that for features that significantly increase the scope of the project.

 ### Sponsor
 If you like the project, consider [becoming a sponsor](https://github.com/sponsors/BaldissaraMatheus) with a one-time donation!